What if you could bring in a steady stream of qualified leads actively looking for a decking contractor?

 Screenshot of Facebook household composition and net worth ad targeting

-With ad targeting details like household composition, life events and net worth you could target senior citizens who have a net worth of $1 million to $2 million and have recently purchased a home.
-Then you can create Facebook ads that offer a senior discount of 10% off all new builds.
-The possibilities are truly endless with Facebook ads, and its enhanced targeting features.
+With ad targeting details like household composition, life events, and net worth, you could target senior citizens who have a net worth of $1 million to $2 million and have recently purchased a home.
+Then, you can create Facebook ads that offer a senior discount of 10% off all new builds.
+The possibilities are truly endless with Facebook ads and their enhanced targeting features.

 The Importance of Video Marketing

 That is a staggering statistic, but in reality, it makes perfect sense.
-Nothing sells better on the internet than a good explainer video that can give the consumer not only an idea of what is possible when they purchase from you but alleviate some of their hang ups about said purchases.
+Nothing sells better on the internet than a good explanatory video that can give the consumer not only an idea of what is possible when they purchase from you, but alleviate some of their hang ups about said purchases.

-For example, you can show beautiful decks you’ve built and people enjoying backyard BBQ’s while also telling them about your financing options and turn-around times to alleviate some of their purchase apprehension.
+For example, you can show beautiful decks you’ve built and people enjoying backyard BBQ’s while telling viewers about your financing options and turn-around times to alleviate some of their purchase apprehensions.

-Some best practices for Facebook video ads is to show videos that don’t require sound.
-A mash up video of people quietly enjoying their new deck, or a view of the pool rock waterfall from the patio is simple and effective to garner attention from would be customers.
+One best practice for Facebook video ads is to show videos that don’t require sound.
+A mash up video of people quietly enjoying their new deck, or a view of the pool rock waterfall from the patio is simple and effective to garner attention from would-be customers.

 Keeping your videos short is another must when utilizing Facebook video ads.
-A study conducted by Wistia found that after analyzing thousands of videos that on average people watch more than 80 percent of a video if it is shorter than 30 seconds.
+A study conducted by Wistia found that after analyzing thousands of videos, on average people watch more than 80 percent of a video if it is shorter than 30 seconds.